SpokenBanana/pawdoption/README.md

 # Pawdoption

 This app helps you find your next pet from local animal shelters!
+Built with Flutter and uses a swiping interface to search through pets from local shelters.

 All pets have information such as age, breed, and which shelter they are located in!
 It gives you the contact and general information